johnkelly/zarlu/config/jekyll/_posts/2013-03-07-10-countries-with-the-most-employee-time-off.markdown

 [Source](http://money.cnn.com/2007/06/12/pf/vacation_days_worldwide/#table)

 Finland leads the list with an average of 44 days of employee time off for employees with at least 10 years of tenure.
-A huge difference from the United States which averages 25 days of employee time off.
-This total is the average vacation days for employee in the country specified including national holidays.
+This is a huge difference from the United States which averages 25 days of employee time off per year.
+This total is the average number of vacation days for an employee in the country specified including national holidays.